 If you and your spouse cannot agree to file a joint return, you may have to file a married filing separately return unless you qualify for a head of household status.
-See form 1040 instructions for additional information.
+See Form 1040 instructions for additional information.

 Do any special rules apply?

-- Your MFS tax rate generally is higher than on a joint return.
+- Your MFS tax rate is generally higher than on a joint return.

 - No exclusion or credit for adoption expenses.

-- You cannot take advantage of the education credit (American Opportunities), deduction for student loan interest or the tuition and fees deduction.
+- You cannot take advantage of the education credit (American Opportunities), deduction for student loan interest, or the tuition and fees deduction.

 - You cannot exclude any interest income from US savings bonds you used for higher education expenses.